mesosphere-backup/open-docs/advanced-course/building-and-running-mesos-dns.md

 $ host google.com
 ```

 Use the mesos-dns for service discovery with the dig command.
 You can search against Marathon apps by using the name of the app at the ``marathon.mesos`` domain.
-If you installed Mesos DNS in Marathon as ``dns`` this this should work:
+If you installed Mesos DNS in Marathon as ``dns`` this should work:

 ```
 $ dig dns.marathon.mesos